STUCOFF/tsp-solver/docs/index.md

 - In TS and SA, the performance were almost same.
 - The memory useage is based on importing python library.
 - If we implent by basic lang like C, the result will be changed.
+- The parameter of SA was not proper.
-- We need to try experiment more.
+- We need to try experiment more and change parameters.